lgreski/datasciencectacontent/markdown/rprogAssignment2Prototype.md

        # return the inverse of x, or calculate & return if cache is empty
     }

-This type of specification would clarify the confusion experienced by some of the students in the September 2015 *R Programming* class.
+This type of specification would make it obvious that `cacheSolve()` requires as its input the type of object that is output by `makeCacheMatrix()`.

+For additional discussion of the R features used in the programming assignment, please review the article [Demystifying MakeVector](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/rprog-breakingDownMakeVector.md).